 Are There Alternatives to Wax Paper or Parchment Paper?

 Here’s what I recommend for baking, instead of using parchment paper or wax paper.

 Also, parchment paper makes for less mess in the pans and easier clean-up.
 This can be beneficial.
-In our case we have a pretty good dish washer which has always taken care of most pots and pans without too much extra scrubbing.
+In our case, we have a pretty good dishwasher that has always taken care of most pots and pans without too much extra scrubbing.